JasonShen-SH/prune_mase/group3.md

 ./ch transform --config configs/examples/vgg_cifar10_prune_retrain.toml
 ```

 You might change configuration as you wish.
-As there are too many configurations, we kept them inside toml file at <code>configs/example/prune_retrain_group3.toml"</code>
+As there are too many configurations, we kept them inside toml file at <code>configs/example/prune_retrain_group3.toml</code>
-Please refer to the file for the default parameter values and to change them.
+Please refer to the file for default parameter values and to change them.

 &nbsp;&nbsp;